backdrop-contrib/resave_nodes/README.txt

 Configuration
 -------------
-The content types to monitor are configured under 'Configuration > System > Resave Nodes' or by going to The stats can be viewed under 'Store > Cart Statistics' or by going to /admin/config/system/resave_nodes.
+The content types to monitor and whether to do all nodes are configured under 'Configuration > System > Resave Nodes' or by going to /admin/config/system/resave_nodes.